"I want to play': Super-sub Hazard makes his point to Sarri

 Linked with Real Madrid throughout the close-season, Hazard has been told he is not for sale.

-Asked about Sarri's impact in his first weeks at Stamford Bridge, Hazard said he admires the Italian's commitment and attacking style and hopes to feature even more prominently soon.
+Asked about Sarri's impact in his first weeks at Stamford Bridge, Hazard said he admires the Italian's commitment an attacking style and hopes to feature even more prominently soon.

 "He is the kind of manager who wants the ball, to control the ball.
 I can't say a wrong thing about that," he said.